Key takeaways:

 Reports of kidney damage have occurred with Reclast treatment, but this is very rare.
 It’s more likely if you have existing kidney damage, are dehydrated, or are taking a diuretic (water pill).
 And remember to avoid NSAIDs, since they can also make kidney problems more likely.

-Your ]provider will check your kidney function before each Reclast infusion to make sure they’re working properly.
+Your prescriber will check your kidney function before each Reclast infusion to make sure they’re working properly.
 You won’t receive Reclast if they aren’t.
 You also need to be fully hydrated in order to receive Reclast.
-You should drink at least two full glasses of water within a few hours before your infusion appointment.
+You should drink at least two full (16 oz) glasses of water within a few hours before your infusion appointment.
 The extra fluid will help flush Reclast through your body and protect your kidneys.

 Reclast can raise your risk of atypical bone fractures of the thigh bone.
 An atypical fracture means that it happens without a known cause, such as a fall.
 Instead, they develop on their own.
 This side effect is rare, and the benefits of Reclast outweigh this risk for most people.
-Researchers estimate that for every thigh bone fracture caused by Reclast, about 1,200 osteoporosis-related fractures are prevented by it.
+Researchers estimate that for every thigh bone fracture caused by Reclast, more than 1,200 osteoporosis-related fractures are prevented by it.

-If you notice a dull, aching feeling in your thigh or groin area at any time after receiving Reclast, be sure to let your provider know.
+If you notice a dull, aching feeling in your thigh or groin area at any time after receiving Reclast, be sure to let your prescriber know.
 If the pain is severe, seek emergency care right away.

 Although rare, jawbone damage is a possible Reclast side effect.
 It’s more likely in people with cancer who are receiving Zometa — a different zoledronic acid medication that’s infused more often than Reclast.